White Sox vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Michael Kopech (1-4) will take to the mound for the White Sox and make his ninth start of the season.
+- The White Sox will send Lucas Giolito (2-3) to the mound for his 10th start this season.

 |Opponent